Unibanco

-Unibanco S.A. was a Brazilian bank which operated from 1924 to 2009, when it was merged into Banco Itaú.
+Unibanco S.A. was a Brazilian bank that operated from 1924 to 2009, when it was merged into Banco Itaú.
 The name stood for União de Bancos Brasileiros ("Union of Brazilian Banks").

 Foundation

-In 1924 João Moreira Salles established the Casa Bancária Moreira Salles (Moreira Salles Banking House) in the city of Poços de Caldas, state of Minas Gerais.
+In 1924, João Moreira Salles established the Casa Bancária Moreira Salles (Moreira Salles Banking House) in the city of Poços de Caldas, state of Minas Gerais.
 His son Walter Moreira Salles was named an acting partner in 1933 at the young age of twenty-one.

 Regional mergers

-During 1940, Banco Moreira Salles catalyzed its growth by merging with three regional banks, eventually changing its name to União de Bancos Brasileiros (Unibanco).
+In 1940, Banco Moreira Salles catalyzed its growth by merging with three regional banks, eventually changing its name to União de Bancos Brasileiros (Unibanco).

 Acquisition of Banco Nacional

-In time its headquarters moved to São Paulo, in the homonymous state, Brazil's largest financial center.
-Unibanco grew to be the third largest non-government bank in the country, largely due to the 1995 acquisition of Banco Nacional, which went bankrupt alongside other major financial houses during the national banking meltdown of the early years of the Real Plan.
+Over time, Unibanco relocated its headquarters to São Paulo, in the state of São Paulo, the principal financial center of Brazil.
+The institution expanded steadily and became the country's third-largest privately owned bank, a position strengthened by its acquisition of Banco Nacional in 1995.
+Banco Nacional had entered into financial difficulties and ultimately failed during the banking crisis that accompanied the initial years of the Real Plan, a period in which several major Brazilian financial institutions were restructured or liquidated.

-Listed, family controlled, company
+Listed, family-controlled, company

 Even though its shares were listed on the São Paulo Stock Exchange (Bovespa), the bank was largely controlled by its founding Moreira Salles family.
 Until his death in 2001, Walter Moreira Salles - a renowned banker and diplomat, who served as Brazilian ambassador to the United States, as well as Brazilian Finance Minister - headed the family.
 After 2006, his son Pedro Moreira Salles served as the company's Chief Executive Officer and Vice Chairman of the Board.